EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation

-For the robot movement, after we get the destination coordinate $(\triangle x, \triangle y)$ in the robot's body frame by the frame transformation, the robot will rotate $\theta$ angle along the $z$-axis to turn to the target direction and go to the target position simultaneously.
+\textbf{Spot Robot Movement.} For the robot movement, after we get the destination coordinate $(\triangle x, \triangle y)$ in the robot's body frame by the frame transformation, the robot will rotate $\theta$ angle along the $z$-axis to turn to the target direction and go to the target position simultaneously.

-The ROS topic \textit{/spot/go\_to\_pose} would be used to publish the desired pose in the robot's body frame: desired position $(\triangle x, \triangle y)$ and desired orientation $\text{Quaternion}(0,0,\sin(\frac{\theta}{2}),\cos(\frac{\theta}{2}))$
+The ROS topic \textit{/spot/go\_to\_pose} would be used to publish the desired pose in the robot's body frame: desired position $(\triangle x, \triangle y)$ and desired orientation $\text{Quaternion}(0,0,\sin(\frac{\theta}{2}),\cos(\frac{\theta}{2}))$.